jlm429/bettermdptools/readme.md

 ### Planning

+Parent class for planning algorithms.

 #### ValueIteration

 ```
 class bettermdptools.algorithms.planning.ValueIteration(P)
 ```

-Class that contains functions related to Value Iteration.
-ValueIteration __init__ expects a reward and transitions matrix P - a nested dictionary with P[state][action] as a list of tuples (probability, next state, reward, terminal).
+Planning subclass that contains functions related to Value Iteration.
+ValueIteration __init__ expects a reward and transitions matrix P, which is a a nested dictionary with P[state][action] as a list of tuples (probability, next state, reward, terminal).

 ##### value_iteration